 Vegan spicy mayo is straightforward to make with just a few simple ingredients:

 - Vegan mayo: This recipe starts with either homemade vegan mayo or a store-bought option!

 - Sriracha: Of course, we need the star ingredient to make this delicious sauce or dip.
-Use 2-3 teaspoon (or more) depending on your taste preferences and how spicy you like your mayo!
-I’m a spice wimp so I keep it to 2 tsp.
+Use 2-3 teaspoons (or more) depending on your taste preferences and how spicy you like your mayo!

 - Lime juice: Adding acidity and citrus flavor in this recipe, lime juice is the perfect compliment to sriracha.